AmirHammouteneEI/ScheduledPasteAndKeys/readme.txt

 Please read private_policy.txt

 ----------
-Details of version 0.1:
+Details of version 0.2:

 Fully functional, next version will include other types of actions

 For the moment, those actions are available :

+   - Keys sequence
    - Paste text
    - Wait

 The goal in future versions is to include those actions :

    - Mouve Cursor (to destination and in circle)
-   - Sequence of mouse clicks and keystrokes
    - Play sounds
    - Open files, folders, executables, url
    - Run Windows system specific command (shut down, reboot, switch audio device...)